bert-luo/docbot/README.md

 Pylibrarian was built by processing, embedding (using *cohere.embed*), and storing documentation pages into *Weaviate*’s vector database, with each library having it's own vector index.
 Upon a user query with a specified library, we can semantically search for the most relevant pages of documentation to that query.
 Using Cohere’s chat endpoint’s *document mode*, the chatbot synthesizes a response citing the documents, leading to far more consistent, grounded responses.

 The most imortant part of this process was wrangling the data- AKA finding a scalable way to find, process, embed, and store every last page of documentaiton for a library.
-We did this by learning about webcrawling, sitemaps, etc. as well as finding existing datasets of software documentation people had already 'wrangled'
+We did this by learning about webcrawling, sitemaps, etc. as well as finding existing datasets of software documentation people had already 'wrangled'.

+Currently, in our prototype, we have completely embedded and stored the complete set of online documentation for 4 AI-related Python libraries into Weaviate, with ~15000 documents per library.
+We felt that this was suffcient for the purposes of the hackathon's prototype, although the process to add more would be very straightforward.
+Currently, our internal processing + embedding pipeline only takes minutes per library.

 ## What's Next for PyLibrarian